torquebox/torquebox.org/news/2011-04-29-torquebox-ruby-appserver-1-0-0-available-now.md

 mixing in JRuby, to provide a scalable platform for Ruby applications, including support for Rails, Sinatra and other Rack-based frameworks.

-In addition to supporting popular web framework, TorqueBox [bridges many common Java facilities][features] provided by JBoss, including *scheduled jobs*, *caching*, *messaging*, and *services*.
+In addition to supporting popular web frameworks, TorqueBox [bridges many common Java facilities][features] provided by JBoss, including *scheduled jobs*, *caching*, *messaging*, and *services*.